Royiswho/Algorithms-Implementation-in-Financial-Applications/README.md

     def DijkstraSPT(self, src):
     # intent: find SPT for a directed self.graph from source src using Dijkstra
-    # Pre1: src is an integer among [0, |V|)
-    # Pre2: self.graph is a matrix and each element is a non-negative number
-    # e.g. self.graph[2][3] = 1 means the distance from node 2 to 3 is 1
-    # Post1: return_result is dist, which contains the shortest distance from src to each node
-    # Post2: all nodes's distances are included in return_result

         # Sa: The distance of each node in dist  = cost of cheapest path to it from src
         dist = [float("Inf")] * self.v # Initialize dist with infinite distance